 Some of them would continue on, and some would even make it to the top.
 Others would simply sit there, waiting for me to pass out of sight so that they could shamefully surrender to Storm King’s cruelty.
 These I occasionally ran across in the parking lot below, shuffling along shamefacedly and trying to evade my harshly judgmental gaze (I assume this is what they’re doing, anyway).

-The trail is not long, only 1.9 miles, but that brevity is deceptive.
-The trail starts steep and it stays that way.
+The trail isn’t long, only 1.9 miles, but that brevity is deceptive.
+The trail starts steep, and it stays that way.
 I don’t recall any stretches of the trail that give even a temporary level-graded respite.

 Do I say any of this to deter anyone?
 Of course not.
 The kind of people who do the King are the kind of people who will be intrigued at the promise of cruelty and despair.
 These words are sweet talk to the breed of people who will make this climb.
 Are you feeling seduced right now?
 Feeling hot?

 Step inside my office, then, my friend.
 The King awaits.

 Where to Find the Storm King Trail Head

 The Storm King trail head branches off the very popular (and much easier than Storm King) Marymere Falls trail, which itself begins at the Storm King Ranger Station.
 I’ve pinned this location below for your convenience (I do strive to be a good guide…please, please tell me I’m good).

 The Final Trial of Storm King, and Then Those Views

 There are a couple places to stop off for nice views on the way to the top of Storm King.
 The views are striking enough that I personally think they make the climb worth it, even if a person doesn’t make it all the way to the top.

 In a way, there are two “ends” to the Storm King trail.
 The first provides stunning views and awards imaginary medals for toughness and courage to all who make it.